redox-os/book/src/ch02-06-trying-out-redox.md

 Exploring netsurf-fb
 --------------------
 You may click on the world icon to start the netsurf-fb.
 Please start the netsurf-fb app at the shell.
-You can launch netsurf from the terminal and pipe its output to a file.
+You can launch netsurf-fb from the terminal and redirect its "Standard Output" message stream and "Standard Error" message stream to the one file in the following case "/root/netsurfStdoutAndStderr.txt".
 ```
-/usr/bin/netsurf-fb > netsurfDebug.txt
+/usr/bin/netsurf-fb &> /root/netsurfStdoutAndStderr.txt
 ```

 Now shutdown redox:  ctrl+alt+G and mouse-click the qemu app's close icon.